rkudryashov/microservices-example/README.md

 ### Items UI
 This is an example of front-end which uses Thymeleaf for HTML-pages rendering and Bootstrap CSS framework (plugs in with help of Webjars).
-Application contains a few example of interacting with back-end (Items service) by using different API:
+Application contains a few examples of interacting with back-end (Items service) by using different API:
 * [using](items-ui/src/main/kotlin/io/microservicesexample/itemsui/service/ItemsServiceClient.kt) RestTemplate
 * [using](items-ui/src/main/kotlin/io/microservicesexample/itemsui/service/ItemsServiceClient.kt) WebClient
 * [using](items-ui/src/main/kotlin/io/microservicesexample/itemsui/service/ItemsServiceFeignClient.kt) FeignClient and